vinodkumarboppanna/DomainQuotaAPIs/README.md

-Also, add new variable under nova.quota section keystone_auth_url=http://localhost:35357/v3/
+Also, add new variable in /etc/nova/nova.conf under nova.quota section

+keystone_auth_url=http://localhost:35357/v3/

 The localhost can be changed to the IP Address of the machine hosting keystone